jnormile/research-notebook/content/posts/dynamic.md

 There is a somewhat surprising kernel of information to be found in the text though:

-> The results showed that learning performance using dynamic media was significantly higher than those of the static textbook lesson when the learning material had a certain level of complexity; the more complex the learning material, the larger the benefit of using animations (Holzinger, et al).
+> "The results showed that learning performance using dynamic media was significantly higher than those of the static textbook lesson when the learning material had a certain level of complexity; the more complex the learning material, the larger the benefit of using animations" (Holzinger, et al).

 The benefits of dynamic media *increase* as the **complexity** of the material being learned increases.